-Due by beginning of class on 2/5/2015.
+Due by beginning of class on 2/8/2018.

 - 1. Cracking the Vigenere cipher.
-Use the cryptanalysis methods discussed in class to decrypt the ciphertext available online that was generated using the Vigenere cipher. - 2.
+Use the cryptanalysis methods discussed in class to decrypt the ciphertext available online that was generated using the Vigenere cipher.
+Your solution should include the recovered secret key and plaintext as well as a printout of the code you used.
+You may use the programming language of your choice.
+You may assume that the key length is at most 10. - 2.
 Provide a formal definition of the Gen, Enc, and Dec algorithms for the mono-alphabetic substitution cipher. - 3.
 Show that the shift, substitution, and Vigenere ciphers are all trivial to break using a known-plaintext attack.
 How much known plaintext is needed to recover the key for each of the ciphers?
 (Make your assumptions explicit.)
 Repeat this exercise for a chosen-plaintext attack.